AnshRoutray/Gas-Chamber-Simulation/README.md

-This program simulates gas particles in a chamber and then plots its repsective maxwell boltzmann distribution.
+This program simulates gas particles in a chamber and then plots its respective Maxwell Boltzmann distribution